-Table 3 lists the different types of fuels and indicates in which systems they are used, including use in current generation reactors, if any.
+Table 3 lists the different types of fuels and indicates in which systems they are used.

-Table 3.
-Summary fuels through reactor generations.
-MOX = mixed U-Pu oxide fuel, MA = minor actinides, MX = carbides, nitrides, silicides..., TRISO = TRi-structural ISOtropic particle fuel, (V)HTR = very high temperature reactor, GFR = gas-cooled fast reactor, MSR = molten salt reactor.
+actinides, l Table 3.
+Summary of fuels through reactor generations.
+MOX = mixed U-Pu oxide, MA = minor actinides, MX = carbides, nitrides, TRISO = TRi-structural ISOtropic particle fuel, (V)HTR = (very) high temperature reactor, GFR = gas-cooled fast reactor, MSR = molten salt reactor.
+Type of Fuel Use in GenII/III Use in GenIV Notes

-Type of Fuel Use in GenII/III Use in GenIV Notes UO2/MOX pellets All reactors Mainly liquid metal (or supercritical water) cooled reactors, certainly in prototypes, including GFR prototype Vast experience on their use, but modifications needed for GenIV (geometry, architecture, micro- structure).
+Fuel Use in GenII/III Use in GenIV Notes UO 2 /MOX pellets All reactors Mainly liquid metal (or supercritical water) cooled reactors, certainly in prototypes, including GFR prototype Vast experience on their use, but modifications needed for GenIV (geometry, architecture, micro- structure).
 Qualification needed for various coolants.
-MA- bearing oxide fuel Envisaged for recycling in PWR Prospectively in all fast reactors Homogeneous vs. heterogeneous modes studied almost exclusively for liquid metal (sodium) cooled reactors МХ Envisaged as eATF Long term use (with or without MA) in all fast reactors for higher efficiency and safety margins Fabrication not trivial.
+MA- bearing oxide fuel Envisaged for recycling in PWR Prospectively in all fast reactors Homogeneous vs. heterogeneous modes studied almost exclusively for liquid metal (sodium) cooled reactors MX Envisaged as eATF Long term use (with or without MA) in all fast reactors for higher efficiency and safety margins Fabrication not trivial.
 Potential issues in connection with Pu multirecycling.
 Qualification open TRISO concept None (but used in formerly built HTRs) (V)HTR, GFR Inherently accident tolerant fuel (see text) Liquid (molten salt) fuel None (but used in early prototypes and experimental reactors) MSR Totally different type of fuel.
-Offers possibility of online processing
+Offers possibility of online processing only by the evolution of the fuel itself during its stay in the reactor core, but also by the performance of the structural alloys of the core component, especially the cladding, in the nuclear environment.
+High burnup can only be achieved if the performance of this component is satisfactory up to very high exposure.